Mildywot/SongPi/README.md

 - Make sure your PC has a microphone (USB and built-in mics work well I think, haven't tested much else)
 - Enjoy?!

-I'm surprised this works at all to be honest
+I'm surprised this works at all to be honest.

 Let me know if you like it or have suggestions (especially for a better name, 'SongPi' is trash lol)

 Cheers.